brmkit/redeployer/README.md

 # redeployer

-**red**eployer is a collection of useful Ansible playbooks that can help deploying basic... stuff.
+**red**eployer is a collection of Ansible playbooks designed to help automate the deployment of basic _offensive infrastructure components_.
+Whether you're setting up test environments, cloud instances, or on-prem setups, these "roles" aim to make the process simpler and faster.

 ## wtf?
-I was frustrated by the time it took to repeatedly perform the same actions every time I needed to set up an environment for testing and i really don't like that giant all-in-one script that surely works but... you know.
+I was tired of repeatedly setting up the same environments every time I needed to test something.
+I also hate those giant, all-in-one scripts that "_just work_" but are a nightmare to maintain.

-So, I decided to use my spare times to automate some of these tasks.
-While it's nothing too complex, I think it's "a way" to build something better and maybe could be a starting point for anyone looking to achieve something similar.
+So, I started using my spare time to automate some of these tasks.
+While this project isn’t overly complex, I see it as a starting point for better automation.
+If nothing else, maybe it’ll help someone else out there save some time.

 Basically - if you really want - you can use this repository to configure your instances both on-prem and/or in cloud.
 Please note that this is not a "proper" Ansible Role yet, but it works fine for ~~me~~ its intended purpose.